 Just type in Windows update

-The resulting Window then lets you check for updates; or it tells you that there are updates waiting and that the PC needs to restart.
+The resulting Window then lets you check for updates; or it tells you if there are updates waiting and that the PC needs to restart.
 For instance:

 Make sure you restart your PC!